Using on-demand video for employee training is no longer a novel idea. It’s the new normal.

 You’ve made the case that you could be improving learning with video.
 Now, how do you do it?

-Watch an example on-demand training video for hiring managers:
+Watch an example on-demand employee training video:

 Video is not like other content.
-These days it’s easy to record training videos but, typically, much harder to share them.
+These days it’s easy to create training videos but, typically, much harder to share them.
 From hosting to security, and even to searching their contents, there are unique technical challenges to scaling video without the right technology.

 For starters, you want to invest in a tool that solves your video training problems, without requiring anyone in your organization to become an expert in video production.
 That little caveat narrows your options down quite a bit, actually.